Black and Gray Tattoos: Why This Classic Style Never Disappoints

 However, just because black and gray tattoos are predisposed to last longer, that doesn’t mean maintenance is not a concern.

-After the initial healing process, you’ll need to keep your tattoo out of the sun at all costs.
-Why?
 While sunlight is essential for skin to produce vitamin D, constant exposure to ultraviolet rays leads to an overproduction of melanin.
 This not only logically results in a tan, but also damages skin cells.

 When repetitive, such a process will make a tattoo fade more drastically, no matter the color of its ink.
 Consequently, this is why applying sunscreen and moisturizer every couple of hours when exposed to outer elements is a must.